Za dom spremni: Za dom

 Politician Ivan Čehok was cited in 2017 saying how the salute was used in the 19th century by the army of Ban Josip Jelačić.
 However, historians have found no historical document or any other credible evidence quoting Jelačić using za dom.
 Instead, the phrase Za dom i narod Slavjanski (lit.
 'For home and Slavic people') appears on a decorative mini gloriette presented to Jelačić commemorating the events of 1848.

 The connection between earlier instances of za dom in Croatian literary works and the Za dom spremni! salute are generally considered a red herring.
-For example, za dom appears in Pavao Ritter Vitezović's 1684 work Odiljenje sigetsko (Siege of Szigetvár) referring to the concept of a heroic death for the homeland, and in the opera Nikola Šubić Zrinski (Nikola Šubić Zrinski) composed by Ivan Zajc in 1876, referring to a willingness to make sacrifices to preserve the values of Christian identity and community.
+For example, za dom appears in Pavao Ritter Vitezović's 1684 work Odiljenje sigetsko referring to the concept of a heroic death for the homeland, and in the opera Nikola Šubić Zrinski composed by Ivan Zajc in 1876, referring to a willingness to make sacrifices to preserve the values of Christian identity and community.

 The phrase za dom appeared as a salute in a 1939 issue of a Varaždin weekly Hrvatsko jedinstvo, which published an unsigned call for volunteers from a sports organization called "Mladost", which intended to continue the legacy of the Croatian Sokol movement.